todiane/corri-construction-p3/README.md

 The deployed project live link is [HERE](https://corri-construction-p3-e9d1aa627f6f.herokuapp.com/) - ***Press Ctrl (Cmd) and mouse click to open in a new window.***

 Corri Construction Company (not their real name!) hires anything from 2 - 300 contractors in a week.
 HR was inundated with daily calls from contractors asking different questions about their pay.
-Many developers would store up three to four months of work before submitting their invoices, which caused payroll issues.
+Many contractors would store up three to four months of work before submitting their invoices, which caused payroll issues.
 A consultation took place with the company and contractors to discuss the best way to get regular pay invoices from contractors and to reduce the HR call volume.
 The end result of the consultation was the request for a portal to be built that will help them manage contractors pay.

 This portal asks contractors to input their name, profession, working dates, number of days worked and number of hours.
 They are then given a rough estimate of their pay due after tax and NI (which is handled by an umbrella company).
-The data is forwarded to HR (who extract information for the umbreall company) with a copy also sent to the contractor's email address.
+The data is forwarded to HR (who extract information for the umbrella company) with a copy also sent to the contractor's email address.

 ## Project